fulldump/node-master-class-restapi/README.md

 ## The authentication middleware

-Some handlers must be authenticated, in order to reduce code, errors and improve maintainability, the handler `handlers.authorized` acts as a middleware/interceptor of other handlers.
+Some handlers must be authenticated in order to reduce code, errors and improve maintainability.
+The handler `handlers.authorized` acts as a middleware/interceptor of other handlers.
 It receive a handler as input and return other handler that will only be executed if a user is authenticated (in this case via token header).
 Also the authenticated user is injected into the